Mohamed El Shenawy: International career

-For the national team, El Shenawy represented Egypt at the under-18 level and later played for the Egypt national under-20 football team in the 2007 African Youth Championship.
+For the national team, Mohamed El-Shenawy represented Egypt at the under-18 level and later played for the Egypt national under-20 football team in the 2007 African Youth Championship.
 From 2013, he received several call-ups to the senior Egypt side before making his international debut in a 2–1 friendly defeat against Portugal.
 He earned praise for his performance in the match, with national team goalkeeping coach Ahmed Nagy commenting "He had a great game; I am so happy with his performance He deserves to be with the national team."

 In May 2018, he was named in Egypt’s preliminary squad for the 2018 FIFA World Cup in Russia.
 He played in warm up friendly matches against Colombia and Belgium prior to the tournament and was chosen as the starting goalkeeper for their opening match of the tournament against Uruguay, winning only his fourth cap, ahead of Essam El-Hadary and club teammate Ekramy.
 He was named Man of the Match in the first match after making several saves during a 1–0 defeat however, he declined to accept the award in the players' tunnel after the match due to its sponsorship by Budweiser and was only photographed with the award.

-As a Muslim, El Shenawy is forbidden from drinking alcohol.
+As a Muslim, El-Shenawy is forbidden from drinking alcohol.
 Teammate Ekramy and Egyptian team director Ihab Leheta later attempted to persuade him to accept the award as a "historic" prize, but he again refused.

 He retained his place for Egypt's second group match as they were eliminated after suffering a 3–1 defeat to hosts Russia.
-He played in the African Cup of Nations in 2022, making it to the final where they lost to Senegal.
+He was included in Egypt's squad for the 2021 Africa Cup of Nations, where the team reached the final but lost to Senegal in a penalty shootout.